-The Commission must be very careful in its requirements Α. for public disclosure of various segments of fuel cost information in protect order the to proprietary transportation cost information.
+The Commission must be very careful in its requirements A . for public disclosure of various segments of fuel cost information in order to protect the proprietary transportation cost information.
 A requirement to publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.